sandrzejewskipl/spotify-scheduler/README.md

 </p>

 # <a href="https://github.com/sandrzejewskipl/spotify-scheduler">Spotify Scheduler</a>
 This Python GUI application lets you schedule Spotify playlists to play at specific hours and minutes (e.g., 8:00-8:15).
 Use it to automate your listening experience and customize playback times according to your preferences.
+You can select different playlist for each time slot.

 ![Now playing tab](img/now_playing.png)